timoruohomaki/fmod-framework/README.md

 This project implements a tone generator in Xojo using the FMOD Core API.
 It allows you to generate and play different waveforms (sine, square, saw, triangle) at various frequencies and volumes.

+> [!NOTE]
+> This project is still work in progress, this comment will be removed when it works.

 ## Table of Contents

 - [Overview](#overview)